queryluke/masseffect-5e/static/data/rules/03-02-multiclassing.md

 <h4 class="mt-3 subheading">Spellcasting <v-chip color="orange accent-2" text-color="black" class="v-chip--x-small">change</v-chip></h4>

-__Spells known and prepared__: You determine what spells you know and can prepare for each class individually, as if you were a single-classed member of that class.
+__Spells known and prepared__: You determine what spells you know and can prepare for each class individually as if you were a single-classed member of that class.
 If you are an adept 4/engineer 3, for example, you know six 1st-level adept spells and five adept cantrips based on your levels in the adept class.
-As 3rd-level engineer, you can prepare 3 engineer spells.
+As a 3rd-level engineer, you can prepare 3 engineer spells.
 If your Intelligence is 16, you can prepare six engineer spells.

 Each spell you know and prepare is associated with one of your classes, and you use the spellcasting ability of that